 My daughter, born with a severe learning disability, led me to the world of Special Education and, in 1990, I left for England again, this time to do a post-grad diploma at the Institute of Education in London.

-After divorce and a dream-remarriage to my first love (I keep telling you, you must read Ancient Promises), I moved back to England in order start a new life there.
+After divorce and a dream-remarriage to my first love (I keep telling you, you must read Ancient Promises), I moved back to England in order to start a new life there.
 A motley succession of jobs followed - embarrassing at the time, although I can now safely say I was developing a writer's cv.
 I taught adults with special needs, did child care work in a Social Services department, worked as a radio journalist at the BBC and, most recently, was a film classifier at the British Board of Film Classification in London.
 Satisfying and exhausting as much of it was, I was moonlighting almost continuously in those years as a novelist.
 Don't ask why.
-Writing is like the tap I have in my bathroom in Delhi that I simply can't turn off completely.
+Writing is like the tap I have in my bathroom in Delhi that never turns off completely.

-Trying to maintain a writer's life in Delhi is a distracting business - I spend inordinate amounts of time waiting for VIPs like plumbers to show up, for instance - but I managed to meet my three-books-in-three-years commitment to Harper Collins who published my seventh book of fiction in May 2011.
+Trying to maintain a writer's life in Delhi was a distracting business - I spent inordinate amounts of time waiting for VIPs like plumbers to show up, for instance - but I managed to meet my three-books-in-three-years commitment to Harper Collins who published my seventh book of fiction in May 2011.
 Where do these books emerge from?
 It's a mysterious process I don't analyse too deeply lest it should, unlikely my drippy tap, suddenly dry up.
 Never mind that it's an even greater source of wonder to me that all these books get read at all.
 Where do people find the time??

 For those of you unfamiliar with my writing, there's more on my novels elsewhere on this site.
 If you get around to reading any, please do use the feedback section as I like knowing what readers think of them (erm ...
 I'm robust and can take criticism).